Philippe Maillet: Professional

 On March 27, 2017, just days after winning the 2017 University Cup, Maillet signed an Amateur tryout (ATO) agreement with the Ontario Reign of the American Hockey League (AHL).

 He made his AHL debut on March 31, 2017, where he scored his first professional goal in the 3–1 win over the Bakersfield Condors.
 He later recorded his first multi-point game in a 3–2 overtime win against the Stockton Heat on April 12.
 Maillet completed the 2016–17 season with the Reign and was invited to the Los Angeles Kings training camp prior to the 2017–18 season.
 He returned to the Reign for the season and increased his previous seasons scoring output to set a new career high in goals, assists, and points.
 As a result of his play, he upgraded his ATO for a standard player contract with the Reign on July 19, 2018.

 Maillet was invited to return to the Reign for the 2018–19 season in what would be his last season with the team.
 During this season, he recorded his first professional career hat-trick in a 5–4 overtime win against the Tucson Roadrunners.
 His second career hat-trick would come within the same month in a 7–6 game shootout win over the San Diego Gulls.
 He ended the season with a career high 54 points in 68 games, garnering the interest of the Washington Capitals organization.
 He officially left the Reign on July 1, 2019, after signing a two-year, two-way $700,000 contract with the Capitals.

 Maillet began the 2019–20 season with the Capitals' AHL affiliate, the Hershey Bears, where he recorded 44 points in 61 games.
 As a result of the COVID-19 pandemic in North America, the AHL suspended play and he was invited to the Washington Capitals return to play camp on July 13.

 After two seasons with the Capitals organization, Maillet, as an impending free agent, left North America and signed a one-year contract with Russian club Metallurg Magnitogorsk of the Kontinental Hockey League (KHL), on June 11, 2021.

 After two prolific seasons in Russia, on July 1, 2023, Maillet returned to North America as a free agent and signed a one-year, two-way contract with the Montreal Canadiens for the 2023–24 season.
-Maillet was unable to add to his NHL experience, and played exclusively with AHL affiliate the Laval Rocket, posting and team leading 21 goals for 53 points in 67 regular season games.
+Maillet was unable to add to his NHL experience, and played exclusively with AHL affiliate the Laval Rocket, posting a team-leading 21 goals for 53 points in 67 regular season games.

 As a free agent following a lone season within the Canadiens organization, Maillet opted for a return abroad in securing a one-year deal with HC Ambrì-Piotta of the Swiss-based National League (NL), on July 28, 2024.

+In November 2025, Maillet signed with the SC Rapperswil-Jona Lakers of the NL.